Basic Trading Tips (Forex Beginners)

 Forex Sessions Overlap

-(i) At times when the European and the American markets are both open (between 8 am to 12 am EST) trading GBP/USD, EUR/USD, and USD/CHF can lead to better performance.
+(i) When both the European and American markets are open (between 8 a.m. and 12 p.m.
+EST), trading GBP/USD, EUR/USD, and USD/CHF can yield better performance.

 Other good times for trading include: